• Skip to primary navigation

 A client could be willing to pay you huge gobs of money for your VA services but if their personality rubs you the wrong way or they have unrealistic expectations about deadlines or zero boundaries on communication, then it’s just never going to work.

-If you’re considering taking the specialized route as a VA, think about what skills or expertise you could leverage to start your business.
+If you’re considering how to become a virtual assistant that specializes or niches down, think about what skills or expertise you could leverage to start your business.
 For example, you might be great at:

 • Designing eye-catching graphics